kelr/go-twitch-api/README.md

 # go-twitch-api

-This library provides access to the [Helix Twitch API](https://dev.twitch.tv/docs/api/reference).
+This library provides an easy to use interface to the [Helix Twitch API](https://dev.twitch.tv/docs/api/reference).

 It handles both app access as well as user access tokens.
 All tokens used are automatically refreshed.